kdyck/paimons-codex/README.md

 # 📚 Paimon's Codex

-An AI-powered manhwa creation and discovery platform.
+An AI-powered manhwa creation and discovery platform designed for local development and experimentation.
 Generate complete manhwa stories with AI text generation and stunning artwork using Stable Diffusion, all backed by Oracle 23ai vector search and modern web technologies.

 ## 🚀 Key Features